maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ```

-After converting the values into numbers and multiplying them by 1000, we extracted the CSV file and uploaded it into Google Drive to use it in Google Colaboratory Notebook.
+After converting the values into numbers and multiplying them by 1000, we extracted the CSV file and uploaded it to Google Drive to use it in the Google Colaboratory Notebook.

 ![boxplot](boxplot.png)